If you enjoyed the post you just read, we have more to say!

 Organizations with active service development will be familiar with the build vs. buy conversation.
 You have to weigh the time and human effort of building and maintaining a custom solution over that of implementing and maintaining a third-party tool.

-The scaling of a feature might not be on the forefront of these early conversations.
+The scaling of a feature might not be at the forefront of these early conversations.
 But any feature that is meant to engage users and increase usage will need to scale as a part of the growth process, and this process should be discussed early on.

-In an ideal world, time and cost isn’t an issue and stakeholders, managers, designers, and developers would have deep planning conversations before implementing a new feature like a notification system.
+In an ideal world, time and cost aren’t an issue and stakeholders, managers, designers, and developers would have deep planning conversations before implementing a new feature like a notification system.
 The reality is a new feature will likely be on a limited timeline, with only so many resources available to get it done.

 For very small products and applications, this might actually be true.
 If a product has no plans to scale and there’s no concern about using notifications to grow the user base directly, a custom build might be a viable option.
-But for products that have regular or ambitious growth plans, or or there’s a need for notifications to engage users, there are myriad complexities to a React notification system.
+But for products that have regular or ambitious growth plans, or there’s a need for notifications to engage users, there are myriad complexities to a React notification system.